dhdata/dhdata-site/source/dhdata/organizations/index.html.md

 ### Step 5: Save organization file

 Save the document.
 The suggested filename will reflect the name of the organization as set in the document title.
 This will form the unique identifier for the organization in dataset metadata and elsewhere.

 ### Step 6: Submit a pull request

-Finally, submit a pull request for the organization page to be published.
-Once the organization page is published, you may associate datasets with the organization by editing the dataset metadata.
+Finally, submit a pull request for the organization page.
+Once we publish the organization page, you may associate a dataset with it by editing the dataset's metadata.